 At Atlas, we believe all students are capable of rigorous work when given the personalized support needed to be successful.
 We also acknowledge the fact that there will be times when students struggle to master skills and concepts that will set them up for success in the next grade level.
-When this happens, teachers will notify families to keep them informed about their student's strengths and areas for growth, and will refer the student to Atlas' Care Team.
+When this happens, teachers will notify families to keep them informed about their student's strengths and areas for growth.
+If necessary, a meeting will be held to discuss school based interventions and what families can do at home to support their students.